kabelj/AA6XA-Logger/README.md

 - Show the last few QSOs entered
 - Show those QSOs in a nice format
 - Export cabrillo for NAQP
-- Input checking (valid time,grid,RST, SOTA/WWFF refs, etc)
+- Input checking (valid time, grid, RST, SOTA/WWFF refs, etc)
 - Visual improvements to gui
 - Export cabrillo for other contests, if desired